justinschw/e2guardian-angel-kubernetes-pi/README.md

 1. Certificate and key for squid MITM decryption (secretName: squid-cert-key)
 2. CIFS secret (secretName: cifs-secret) created during the driver installation You have to create these manually.
+Currently the default squid configuration uses the certificate and key named bluestar.crt and bluestar.key, respectively.
+If you use different file names for your squid-cert-key secret, then you will have to update the default configuration to reflect this.

 The samba shares referred to in the yaml are as follows:
 //kubernetes-samba-share/e2guardian-etc